futurice/facegame/README.md

 About Futurice
 --------------

-<a href="http://www.futurice.com">Futurice</a> is a lean service creation company with offices in Helsinki, Tampere, Berlin, London, Stockholm and Munich.
+<a href="http://www.futurice.com">Futurice</a> is a lean service creation company with offices in Helsinki, Tampere, Berlin, London, Stockholm, Munich and Oslo.

 People who have contributed to Facegame:
 <a href="https://github.com/mixman">Jussi Vaihia</a>
 <a href="https://github.com/Ozzee">Oskar Ehnström</a>
 Jeremi Saarinen
 <a href="https://github.com/ojarva">Olli Jarva</a>
 Mats Malmstén
 <a href="https://github.com/Wisheri">Ville Tainio</a>

 Installation
 ------------